Last Updated on 7 June 2021

 - stimulus (stuff to help spark ideas), and

-- diversity (brining together people with different perspectives).
+- diversity (bringing together people with different perspectives).

-When the three of us meet together we provide diverse background and stimulate ideas in each other.
+When the three of us meet together, we provide diverse backgrounds and stimulate ideas in each other.

 Next time you’re stumped in trying to solve something, pull together a few others and ask them their thoughts.
 Get some diverse perspectives.